Real-time remote monitoring, access, and troubleshooting of NavCom equipment from shore ensures cyber security.

 HermAce can also deliver Navigation equipment information to shore, automatically update ENC charts, remotely update software, and minimize the time required for annual VDR inspections, depending on customer needs.

-HermAce meets the requirements of both IACS UR E26 and E27, implemented in July 2024, and is used as a security gatekeeper between onboard IT and OT.
+HermAce is used as a security gatekeeper between Furuno's navigation and communication equipment and onboard IT systems.
 Its high performance and reliability strengthen the network's security, allowing the use of HermAce's main functions of data communication between land-based shore and vessel and data distribution to external devices with peace of mind.

 If an important alert is received, notification and troubleshooting instructions will be immediately sent to designated accounts without waiting for a crew member's report.

-The new HermAce Portal analyzes equipment failure and monitors the ship's OT network system diagram, providing connectivity status, alerts, and network configuration for IT department review.
-Troubleshooting with the HermAce Portal is effortless!
+The HermAce Portal analyzes equipment failure and monitors the ship's OT network system diagram, providing connectivity status, alerts, and network configuration for IT department review.
+Troubleshooting with the HermAce Portal is effortless.

 By combining alert information with health status data, it is possible to identify the cause of symptoms and suspected spare parts.